raspberrypi/documentation/configuration/config-txt/video.md

 ### sdtv_mode

-The `sdtv_mode` command defines the TV standard used for composite video output over the yellow RCA jack.
-The default value is `0`.
+The `sdtv_mode` command defines the TV standard used for composite video output.
+On the original Raspberry Pi, composite video is output on the RCA socket.
+On other Raspberry Pi's, except for Pi Zero and Compute Module, composite video is output along with sound on the 4 pole TRRS ("headphone") socket.
+On the Pi Zero, there is an unpopulated header labelled "TV" which outputs composite video.
+On the Compute Module, composite video is available via the TVDAC pin.
+The default value of `sdtv_mode` is `0`.

 | sdtv_mode | result |
 | --- | --- |